Mbed-TLS/TF-PSA-Crypto/docs/architecture/0e-plans.md

 * Inside the Mbed TLS library, to parse and write X.509 objects.
 * In application code, very occasionally.
 (Examples: [Fire-evacuation-guidance-system-IoT](https://github.com/2nd-Chance/Fire-evacuation-guidance-system-IoT/blob/33031a8255fe1ae516ddd58f1baa808801cd3abf/iotivity/resource/csdk/security/src/credresource.c#L3185) (dead project), [SiLabs Bluetooth attestation server](https://github.com/SiliconLabs/bluetooth_applications/blob/3eb0f3c9e234ada1f10714fb9376fcbc8e95807f/bluetooth_secure_attestation/bt_secure_attestation_server/src/ecdh_util3.c#L375))

-The use of PEM inside the Mbed TLS is intrinsic.
+The use of PEM inside the Mbed TLS library is intrinsic.
 It doesn't leak through the API of Mbed TLS, but Mbed TLS cannot be implemented without PEM.
 This is different from other private modules that Mbed TLS currently calls internally, but will no longer need to call once Mbed TLS has fully migrated to PSA.
 Thus, in the long term, TF-PSA-Crypto needs to expose its PEM API to Mbed TLS.
 (We reject the hypotheses of independent PEM implementations, or of making PEM its own library, as too much maintenance work.)

 The current PEM interface is unsatisfactory.
 We would like to improve it (https://github.com/Mbed-TLS/mbedtls/issues/9374) but it is unlikely that we will have enough bandwidth to do so before the 1.0 release.
 We need to make the PEM interface public to reach the milestone where Mbed TLS stops relying on private interfaces of TF-PSA-Crypto.
 We can choose to make it public now, or wait until later.
 Waiting is only advantageous if we believe that we will have enough bandwidth to actually clean up the PEM interface.